 Support from Without

 On Tuesday, the hunt was on for the bomber.
 At one point, there was a scare at the Federal Court House that cleared the building.
 There was rumor of a suspect in hand.
 On Wednesday, President Obama and other dignitaries arrived to say grace.
-As much as the support was welcomed, it was disturbing as the bomber was still at large and the city in chaos.
+As much as the support was welcomed, it was disturbing as the bomber was still at large.
 Every hour brought more and more suspense.
 On Thursday evening, the suspects pictures appeared on television.
 Over and over again, we were shown who they were and what to look for.
 The situation was extremely dangerous.
 These men were definitely ready for anything and would do something without provocation.
 There was some comfort in seeing the enemy and residents rallied to find the bombers.
 Being so close to the event, it is hard to know what the rest of the country sees or thinks.
 I have lived through two (2) natural weather events that were ominous and created a different awareness with reality.
 When you are in the middle of the storm, it’s hard to see anything but the immediate environment.
 You just try to get through the day, worry, fret but carry on.

 My source for media information came mostly from a program on PBS called Greater Boston, on WGBH TV.
 I have been a fan of the news and public affairs program for well over ten years.
 Emily Rooney is the host.
 She is the daughter of the late Andy Rooney and has a similar streak of pugnacious, pragmatic but compassionate journalism.
 She is a realist and keeps the audience informed.
 The program is on weeknights at 7 p.m.
 Every evening that week, Emily, along with reporters Jared Bowen and Adam Reilly, would speak directly to the audience giving up to date news on the day’s events but also personal reflection of the danger and weariness.
 We began quickly to absorb the names of the victims both living and dead.
 Of particular note, is the Richard Family, Martin Richard was killed at the scene, his sister lost a leg, mother and father suffered terrible injuries.
 There is video from the event showing one view of Martin standing up against the protective fencing and another view a few moments later of the bag with the kettle bomb at his feet.
 The person that did this had to have looked right at the family.
 The bag was placed and the trigger detonated from a safe distance.
 This haunts me.
 The coldblooded action of the bomber defies understanding.